Memory Upgrades and Storage Solutions for Apple and PC Devices from Data Memory Systems

 WHAT IS CAS LATENCY?

-CAS latency (also referred to as latency) is the amount of time it takes for your memory to respond to a command.
-Specifically, it is the length of time between memory receiving a command to read data, and the first piece of data being output from memory.
-Latency is measured in terms of clock cycles and is often noted as CL2 (two clock cycles) or CL3 (three clock cycles).
+CAS Latency (Column Access Strobe Latency, often referred to as CL) is the amount of time it takes for your memory to respond to a command.
+Specifically, it is the length of time (measured in clock cycles) between the memory receiving a command to read data, and the first piece of data being output from the memory chip.
+Latency is noted as CL16, CL18, etc. (indicating 16 or 18 clock cycles). **Lower CL is generally better.**

 HOW DIFFICULT IS IT TO INSTALL ADDITIONAL MEMORY?

-Memory is the easiest of all system upgrades.
-Installing more memory usually involves simply removing the system cover and inserting the new modules into the empty memory slots.
+Memory is one of the easiest of all system upgrades.
+Installing more memory usually involves simply removing the system cover (or accessing the laptop panel), ensuring you are grounded to prevent static discharge, and inserting the new modules into the empty memory slots.
 Then, replace the cover and power up the system.
 Most systems will recognize the increased memory automatically.

 THE DIMM SLOT RETAINING CLIPS WILL NOT LOCK

 The notches on the bottom of the memory module (where the gold leads are) should line up with the memory slot.
-Remember the socket is notched as well, so the module will only fit in one way.
+Remember the socket is notched as well, so the module will only fit in one way for its generation (DDR3, DDR4, or DDR5).
 Each memory slot in your computer will have retaining clips on either side.
-As you push down on the memory module, these clips will automatically move up and lock into place.
+As you push down *firmly* on the memory module with even pressure on both ends, these clips will automatically move up and lock into place.
 If you have to manually move the clips into place, then you are not pushing down hard enough on the memory module.
-Twenty to thirty pounds of pressure is typical.
+Consistent, firm pressure (often 20–30 pounds) is typical until the clips click.

 CAN YOU MIX AND MATCH MODULES OF DIFFERENT SIZES?